Love Live! Hasunosora Girls' High School Idol Club: Edel Note

-A first-year student at Hasunosora, Ceras is Kaho's childhood friend who befriended her when they were in the hospital together.
+A second-year student at Hasunosora, Ceras is Kaho's childhood friend who befriended her when they were in the hospital together.
 She was an aspiring violinist but was unable to pursue it due to her medical problems.
 After attending multiple schools, Ceras hoped to use Mizukawa's School Idol Club to save it from closing.
 She is half-German, though she grew up in Japan.